Independent Living in Ashford

 - Frequently asked questions about independent living

 Each dwelling benefits from a Telecare Alarm system.
 The alarm system functions 24 hours a day, 7 days a week.
-If you need help in an emergency and the scheme manager is not on site, alarm calls automatically go through to the Ashford Monitoring Centre (AMC) where staff are able to contact family members and/or emergency services when necessary.
+If you need help in an emergency and the scheme manager is not on site, alarm calls automatically go through to the Ashford Monitoring Centre (AMC).
+The AMC staff are then able to contact family members and/or emergency services when necessary.

-This service is dedicated to our independent living schemes and offers an improved range of repairs and maintenance work, including some ground maintenance to help sheltered tenants with some of those odd jobs around the home that you may not find so easy anymore. e.g. fixing together some flat pack furniture; putting up a shelf.
+This service is dedicated to our independent living schemes and offers an improved range of repairs and maintenance work, including some ground maintenance to help sheltered tenants with some of those odd jobs around the home that you may not find so easy anymore.
+For example, fixing together some flat pack furniture or putting up a shelf.

 The cost of providing the support is charged through a service charge which is in addition to your rent.
 In most schemes we operate a communal heating and water facility which is also paid through the service charge.
 This is calculated every year based on the previous year’s consumption.